tlsnotary/docs-mdbook/src/intro.md

 ### ① Multi-party TLS Request

-TLSNotary works by adding a third party, the `Notary`, to the usual TLS connection between the `User` and a `Server`.
-This `Notary` is **not "[a man in the middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)"**.
-Instead, the `Notary` participates in a **secure multi-party computation** (MPC) to jointly operate the TLS connection without ever seeing the data in plain text; the `Notary` only sees encrypted data.
-Given that the `Notary` only sees the temporary key of the `Server`, the `Notary` does not know which `Server` the `User` is communicating with.
+TLSNotary works by adding a second party, the `Verifier`, to the usual TLS connection between the `User` and a `Server`.
+This `Verifier` is **not "[a man in the middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)"**.
+Instead, the `Verifier` participates in a **secure multi-party computation** (MPC) to jointly operate the TLS connection without ever seeing the data in plain text; the `Verifier` only sees encrypted data.
 The TLSNotary protocol is transparent to the `Server`.
 From the `Server`'s perspective, the User's connection is a standard TLS connection.

 <!-- - Transport Layer Security (TLS)
     - Encryption: hides data from third parties